 A Big Thank-You

-to all the readers, managers, and staff at Barnes & Noble in Maple Grover for a great event last Saturday!
+to all the readers, managers, and staff at the Barnes & Noble stores in Des Moines and Cedar Rapids for their south-of-the-border hospitality at two great events last weekend.

 The Reviews Are In!